“There is no sincerer love than the love of food.”

 Food can be a countable noun if it means particular types of food:

-Meal (countable) is an occasion when food is served/eaten (especially breakfast, lunch or dinner), or the food that is eaten on such an occasion:
+Meal (countable noun) is an occasion when food is served/eaten (especially breakfast, lunch or dinner), or the food that is eaten on such an occasion:

 Dish is food prepared in a particular way as part of a meal: